 Starting with three overarching working groups, and convening mainly through online meetings, the working groups were further sub-divided to allow conversations within convenient geographic (time zone) regions and focus on specific technical issues.

 The Working Groups produced a number of outputs, including:

 Specific guidelines, proto-standards, or standards adopted through the Dialogue process and ready for industry use.
 Examples include:

 - a globally accepted list and definitions of key data elements (KDEs) to be routinely associated with seafood products; and

 - voluntary industry guidelines and recommended forms for securing data access rights.

 General or aspirational guidelines, as well as recommendations for action to other bodies (public or private).
 Examples include:

 - recommendations for best practices regarding data verification; and

 - recommendations to governments regarding regulatory harmonization.

-The working groups will seek to agree with outputs on a consensus basis.
-A Steering Committee will be established to help settle issues where consensus at the technical level cannot be achieved.
-In the end, the Dialogue is intended to produce industry-driven, voluntary results.
-Participation in a working group will not bind any organization or individual to endorse the final Dialogue outputs.
+The working groups sought to agree with outputs on a consensus basis.
+A Steering Committee was established to help settle issues where consensus at the technical level could not be achieved.
+In the end, the Dialogue’s intent was to produce industry-driven, voluntary results.
+Participation in these working groups did not bind any organization or individual to endorse the final Dialogue outputs.